google/paxml/README.md

 --job_log_dir=gs://<your-bucket> \
 --pmap_use_tensorstore=True
 ```
+### Documentations
+Please visit our [docs folder](https://github.com/google/paxml/tree/main/paxml/docs) for documentations and Jupyter Notebook tutorials.
+Please see the following section for instructions of running Jupyter Notebooks on a Cloud TPU VM.

 ### Run a notebook
 You can run the [example notebooks](paxml/docs/tutorials) in the TPU VM in which you just installed paxml.